 Obtaining Supplements and Vitamins for Dogs

 Any of the supplements and vitamins discussed above can be obtained from a variety of sources, and there are many brands with slightly different formulations.
 They can be bought online, in pet stores, and at veterinarian’s offices.
 How do you know if you’re picking the right supplements for your canine friend?
-Keep in mind these guidelines (and again, talk to your vet before giving your dog any dosage):
+Keep in mind these guidelines (and again, talk to your vet before giving your dog any supplements):

 - Know your dog’s weight